j1an5/workers-oauth-provider-forgbot/README.md

   // the OAuthProvider.
 It is up to the application to implement a UI here.
 The only reason why
   // this URL is given to the OAuthProvider is so that it can implement the RFC-8414 metadata
   // discovery endpoint, i.e. `.well-known/oauth-authorization-server`.
+  // Can also be specified as just a path (e.g., "/authorize").
   authorizeEndpoint: "https://example.com/authorize",

   // This specifies the OAuth 2 token exchange endpoint.
 The OAuthProvider will implement this
   // endpoint (by directly responding to requests with a matching URL).
+  // Can also be specified as just a path (e.g., "/oauth/token").
   tokenEndpoint: "https://example.com/oauth/token",

   // This specifies the RFC-7591 dynamic client registration endpoint.
 This setting is optional,
   // but if provided, the OAuthProvider will implement this endpoint to allow dynamic client
   // registration.
+  // Can also be specified as just a path (e.g., "/oauth/register").
   clientRegistrationEndpoint: "https://example.com/oauth/register"
 });